Lifecycle policies

 Lifecycle policy evaluation rules

-The lifecycle policy evaluator is responsible for parsing the plaintext JSON and applying it to the images in the specified repository.
-The following rules should be noted when creating a lifecycle policy:
+The lifecycle policy evaluator is responsible for parsing the plaintext JSON of the lifecycle policy, evaluating all rules, and then applying those rules based on rule priority to the images in the repository.
+The following explains the logic of the lifecycle policy evaluator in more detail.
+For examples, see Examples of lifecycle policies in Amazon ECR.

 -